Phoebe McClernon

-Phoebe Lynch McClernon (born December 13, 1997) is an American professional soccer player who plays as a defender for the Seattle Reign of the National Women's Soccer League (NWSL).
+Phoebe Lynch McClernon (born December 13, 1997) is an American professional soccer player who plays as a center back for Seattle Reign FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Virginia Cavaliers and was drafted by the Orlando Pride in the second round of the 2020 NWSL College Draft.

 Early life

 A native of West Chester, Pennsylvania, McClernon captained her high school team at Academy of Notre Dame de Namur, played club soccer for Penn Fusion Academy and was a member of the Region I Olympic Development Program.

 Virginia Cavaliers

 McClernon played college soccer at the University of Virginia.
 She played four seasons for the Virginia Cavaliers between 2016 and 2019, playing in all 22 games as a freshman but only starting four.
 She became a starter in her sophomore year and earned All-ACC honors in each of the following three seasons.
 In 2019, McClernon was part of a UVA backline that posted a stretch of seven consecutive shutouts in ACC play.

 Club career

 Orlando Pride

 McClernon was selected in the second round (14th overall) of the 2020 NWSL College Draft by Orlando Pride.
 With preseason and the ensuing NWSL schedule canceled due to the COVID-19 pandemic, McClernon was eventually signed to a short-term contract for the return to play 2020 NWSL Challenge Cup on June 21, 2020.
 However, the following day the team confirmed they would be withdrawing from the tournament following multiple positive COVID-19 tests among both players and staff.